trenton42/slossh/README.md

 ## Command line options

 ```
-Usage of ./slossh:
     --file-path string       Path to json file to store results
     --http-url string        URL to send post requests to
 -p, --port int               Port to listen on (default 2022)
 -r, --recorder stringArray   recorder to use (can be specified multiple times).
 Available recorders: file, http
   ```

 ## License